COLLECTION: LANCASTER BOMBER

-This irrepressible group with their undeniable charisma and sense of duty – inspire this range of casual timepieces.
+The groups undeniable charisma and sense of duty – inspire this range of casual timepieces.
 The military colors and influence in shape give credence and strength to this line of watches designed with panache and flair.

 From the 316 L marine grade stainless steel through to the supple premium leather strap cross-stitched given the rigors of pilot usage, the AV 4050 is built with quality and endurance in mind.

 The case back pays another tribute to the Lancaster.
-During WW2, it was common for the crews of the Lancaster (and other planes) to decorate or illustrate the front end of their aircraft with pop culture reference of the day.
+During WW2, it was common for the crews of the Lancaster (and other planes) to decorate or illustrate the front end of their aircraft with pop culture references of the day.

 Given the connection between pilot and plane that these examples of art helped to connect man and machine is an illuminating look back at wartime history.